 The net OPEB liability represents the program's total OPEB liability determined in accordance with U.S. GAAP, less the associated fiduciary net position.
-As of June 30, 2019 and 2018, net OPEB liability amounts are as follows (dollar amounts in thousands):
+As of the measurement date of June 30, 2020 and 2019, net OPEB liability amounts are as follows (dollar amounts in thousands):